 Through the years and the travels, my father worked a variety of professions to make ends meet.
 In addition to the textile factory, he also cared for racetrack horses, worked on dairy farms, managed an orchard, repaired and installed plumbing, tended bar, and Lord knows what other odd jobs along the way.

 Meanwhile, my mother was a stay-at-home mom.
 She planted gardens, canned fruits and vegetables, mended and hemmed clothing, kept the house spotless, and raised us up right.

-When I was 15 years old, my parents learned that they were expecting another child.
+When I was in high school, my parents learned that they were expecting another child.
 Of course, being a teenager, I was absolutely mortified for two reasons.
 The first reason, well, you know, Ewww!
 And the second reason: Really, how could they do that to ME?
 (I did mention that I was a teenager, right?)
 When this child was born, another girl, she brought joy into our lives with her effervescent personality and bouncing curls.
 Although she might have been unexpected, she was no accident.

 At the start of my senior year, my parents separated.
 They were divorced by that spring.
 My mother, who had always been a homemaker, was suddenly thrust into the role of breadwinner.
 She toiled at several jobs to keep us fed and keep a roof over our heads.
 Because of this, my senior year was a time of great upheaval and change.

 Even though my parents did not advance their education beyond high school, they valued education and insisted that their children excel academically.
 I kept my nose to the grindstone throughout my public school years and graduated high school with good grades.